 The Training Needs Analysis program is being rolled out by VMP eLearning this year.
 It is a step forward for Australia’s eLearning industry in combatting the costly mistake of redundant or ineffective training.

 According to Dr Schwarzenbock, the full analysis will allow businesses to capitalise on the growing eLearning boom.
-It helps them know where to allocate their training budgets.
+It helps them know where to allocate their corporate training budgets.
 It also shows them how to easily target exact areas of internal improvement and training.

 “Everyone is aware of eLearning and its benefits, which means that sometimes companies switch to this type of training without making sure that all necessary prerequisites are met,” said Dr Schwarzenbock.